-Located just off the northeast coast of Malaysia, the Perhentian Islands are small specks in the sea that offer sugary white sand beaches, jungle-clad hills and relaxed vibes.
-The two major islands are Pulau Perhentian Besar, which offers family friendly mid-range to high-end resorts, and Pulau Perhentian Kecil, better known for its backpacker ambiance.
-Days spent on the Perhentian Islands consist of sunbathing on the sand, hiking cool jungle trails, snorkelling in the clear waters and scuba diving to see reef sharks, coral gardens, sea turtles and more.
+Located just off the northeast coast of Malaysia, the Perhentian Islands are small specks in the sea that offer sugary white sandy beaches, jungle-clad hills, and relaxed vibes.
+The two major islands are Pulau Perhentian Besar, which offers family-friendly mid-range to high-end resorts, and Pulau Perhentian Kecil, better known for its backpacker ambience.
+Days spent on the Perhentian Islands consist of sunbathing, hiking tropical jungle trails, snorkelling in the shimmering waters and scuba diving to see reef sharks, coral gardens, sea turtles, and more.
+Sounds dreamy to us!

-How to Get There: The only way to get to the Perhentian Islands is to take a speed boat or ferry from Kuala Besut.
-The boat ride takes approximately 30 - 45 minutes, and once on the islands you can take water taxis to the different beaches and between the various islands.
+How to Get There: The only way to get to the Perhentian Islands is to take a speedboat or ferry from Kuala Besut.
+The boat ride takes approximately 30 - 45 minutes, and once on land, you can take water taxis to the different beaches and between the various islands.

 For utter seclusion and serenity, Rawa Island is a good bet.
-This stunning island has only two intimate resorts, and it is located in a protected marine park, so the waters here are crystal clear and teeming with colorful fish and corals.
-The white sand beach fronting the resorts is soft and inviting, the tall coconut trees provide shade and ideal spots for hammocks, and there is a steep jungle trail that you can climb to the peak of the island to take in the panoramic views of the neighbouring islands and the expansive east coast of Malaysia.
+This stunning isle has only two intimate resorts and is located in a protected marine park, so the waters here are crystal clear and teeming with colourful fish and corals.
+The white sandy beach fronting the resorts is soft and inviting, the tall coconut trees provide shade and ideal spots for hammocks, and there is a steep jungle trail you can climb to take in the panoramic views of the neighbouring islands and the expansive east coast of Malaysia.

 How to Get There: Ferries to Pangkor and Pangkor Laut leave from Lumut, and the trip takes about 35 minutes.
 Guests who book into the gorgeous Pangkor Laut Resort also have the option to book a private speedboat that will whisk you straight to the resort’s jetty.